AlxisHenry/npmjs-packages-lookup/README.md

-# NPM Packages lookup 🎓
+# NPM Packages lookup :package:

 This project is a simple NPM packages lookup.
 It allows you to get all dependencies used by all of the dependencies present in the `package.json` file of a project.
 It also allows you to specify needles to search for in the dependencies.